 NB.
-Students who collect 4 behaviour points, will serve an after-school detention that will run from the end of the school day until 5pm.
-They will also be placed on a form teacher target diary which will provide them with some key targets to focus on in order to help address any issues.
+Students who collect 5 behaviour points, will be placed on a form teacher target diary which will provide them with some key targets to focus on in order to help address any issues.
+The form tutor will contact parents/carers to discuss.

-Students who collect 6 behaviour points will have a review with the Head of Year and will be placed on a Head of Year target diary which will provide them with some key targets to focus on in order to help address any issues.
+Students who collect 10 behaviour points will have a review with the Head of Year and will be placed on a Head of Year target diary which will provide them with some key targets to focus on in order to help address any issues.
+The Head of Year will contact parents/carers to discuss.
+They will also have an Internal Isolation for one day.
+Students will complete their normal class work (when this is not possible, other appropriate work will be provided).